Senior Contracts Manager Salary

 - Create strategies to reach contract objectives and build network.

 - Write, review, administer, update, and report on contracts.

 Senior Contracts Manager Job Listings

 Popular Skills for Senior Contracts Manager

-Typical Senior Contracts Managers report a focused set of job skills.
+Senior Contracts Managers typically list a handful of skills they use on the job.
 Most notably, skills in Legal Compliance, Contract Management, Contract Negotiation, and Legal Document Review are correlated to pay that is above average.
-Those listing Legal Document Review as a skill should be prepared for drastically lower pay.
-Most people who know Contract Management also know Legal Compliance.
+Legal Document Review, on the other hand, is typically associated with much lower pay.
+For most people, competency in Contract Management indicates knowledge of Legal Compliance.

 Pay by Experience Level for Senior Contracts Manager

 Pay by Experience for a Senior Contracts Manager has a positive trend.
 An entry-level Senior Contracts Manager with less than 5 years of experience can expect to earn an average total compensation of $86,000 based on 66 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Senior Contracts Manager with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $100,000 based on 142 salaries.
 An experienced Senior Contracts Manager which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $111,000 based on 223 salaries.
 A Senior Contracts Manager with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $123,000 based on 96 salaries.